shimunmatic/thunder-share/portal/thundershare-portal/README.md

 ## Build

-Run `yarn build` to build the project.
+Run `yarn build:dev` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Run `yarn build:prod` for production build.
+Run `yarn build` for production build.

 ## Running unit tests